-Q12: When are the next public hearings?
+Q13: When are the next public hearings?

-A12: We do not yet have a date for the next public hearings.
-Once the updated proposal is submitted, it will be reviewed by the Planning Commission, likely sometime in 2024 followed by a Town Council hearing later in the year.
+A13: We do not yet have a date for the next public hearings; however, we currently expect that the Planning Commission hearing will occur in the later part of 2024, followed by a Town Council hearing sometime afterward.

-Q13: If the project proposal is approved by the Town, what is the timeline for construction and opening?
+Q14: If the project proposal is approved by the Town, what is the timeline for construction and opening?

-A13: Preparation of construction documents and permit approvals are likely to take at least another 18 months following the Town's action on the project.
-Construction is not expected to start earlier than late 2025 and is expected to run for approximately two and a half years from commencement.
+A14: Preparation of construction documents and permit approvals are likely to take at least another 18 months following the Town's action on the project.
+Construction is not expected to start earlier than 2026 and is expected to run for approximately two and a half years from commencement.
 Depending on a number of factors, the community could reopen in 2028.

-Q14: What are the attributes of the current entitlement?
+Q15: What are the attributes of the current entitlement?

-A14: The Town of Los Gatos approved a conditional use permit (CUP) for the development of the current Los Gatos Meadows community in the late 1960's.
-The existing CUP granted approval for 184 independent living units, 38 nursing care units and 111 parking spaces.
+A15: The Town of Los Gatos approved a conditional use permit (CUP) for the development of the current Los Gatos Meadows community in the late 1960s.
+The existing CUP granted approval for 184 independent living units and 38 nursing care units (total 222) to be supported by 111 parking spaces.

-Q15: Is the property subject to Los Gatos Hillside Development Standards & Guidelines?
+Q16: Is the property subject to Los Gatos Hillside Development Standards & Guidelines?

-A15: No, however the current iteration of the plan includes several attributes consistent with these standards and guidelines including an increase in open space, the elimination of cantilevered buildings, and the expectation to utilize natural materials with muted tones that will blend in well with the surrounding environment.
+A16: No, however the current iteration of the plan includes several attributes consistent with these standards and guidelines including an increase in open space, the elimination of cantilevered buildings, and the expectation to utilize natural materials with muted tones that will blend in well with the surrounding environment.

-Q16: What are the design goals of the proposed project?
+Q17: What are the design goals of the proposed project?

-A16: Early on in the planning process, we established the following design goals, which we continue to maintain:
+A17: Early on in the planning process, we established the following design goals, which we continue to maintain:

-- Not to increase the number of apartments, care units or staff count. - Not to increase the development pad footprint. - To provide larger apartments and more amenities, in alignment with the local market. - To be sensitive to visual impacts. - To address the parking problem. - To substantially improve fire safety. - To establish best practices for sustainability. - To restrict the auto exit onto Broadway. - To improve integration with the Town of Los Gatos. - And to contribute to the quality of the built environment.
+- No increase to the total number of apartments and care units and no increase in the staff count; - No increase to the development pad footprint; - To provide larger apartments and more amenities in alignment with the local market. - To be sensitive to visual impacts; - To address the parking problem; - To substantially improve fire safety; - To establish best practices for sustainability; - To restrict the auto exit onto Broadway; - To improve integration with the Town of Los Gatos; - And to contribute to the quality of the built environment.

-Q17: How many units are proposed in the design?
+Q18: How many units are proposed in the design?

-A17: The current proposal includes 187 independent living units and up to 24 supporting care units.
+A18: The current proposal includes 187 independent living units and up to 24 supporting care units (211 total).

-Q18: How does the proposed building footprint compare to the existing footprint associated with current improvements on the property?
+Q19: How does the proposed building footprint compare to the existing footprint associated with current improvements on the property?

-A18: The proposed development pad does not materially differ from the existing development pad and in fact is slightly smaller.
+A19: The proposed development pad does not materially differ from the existing development pad and in fact is slightly smaller.